 Hi, I’m Daniela.
 I’m a qualified Humanistic Integrative Counsellor and a registered member of the British Association for Counselling and Psychotherapy (BACP).

-Alongside my private practice, I’m part of a local network of therapists offering low-cost counselling for people on reduced incomes.
-Another charity close to my heart is St Wilfrid’s Hospice in Eastbourne, where I supported adults and young people through their grief and bereavement.
-These experiences continue to shape the compassion and understanding I bring to my work.
+Alongside my private practice, I am part of a local network offering low-cost counselling for people on reduced incomes.
+A charity close to my heart is St Wilfrid’s Hospice in Eastbourne, where I supported adults and young people through grief and bereavement.
+These experiences continue to shape the compassion, steadiness and sensitivity I bring to my work.

 “Hope comes when we start to move.